LeventErkok/crackNum/README.md

         Or, you can specify number of lanes with the -l option.
       - For "toIEEE" option (case doesn't matter):
             - You can enter a number in decimal notation (like 2.3)
+            - You can enter a number in hexadecimal notation (like 0x1.abcp+3)
             - OR, enter one of the following:
                    * infinity, -infinity: Positive/Negative infinities
                    * nan, snan, qnan: Not-A-Number; signaling/quiet